01 of 05

 05 of 05

-There are an endless number of quilt patterns that are quick and attractive:
+There is an endless number of quilt patterns that are quick and attractive.
+Here are some examples:

 - Consider making a string quilt from your leftover scraps.
 They're easy, even for beginning quilters, and require very little quilting.